andreacfromtheapp/freesound-credits/README.md

 ## Notes

-- It works with Ableton and Renoise only.
+- It only works with Ableton and Renoise projects.
-- It assumes samples licensed under a CC-BY and/or CC-0 only.
-- It assumes samples names adhere to Freesound standard naming.
+- It only works with samples adhering to Freesound naming standard.

 ## Usage